mlflow/mlflow/docs/source/models.rst

 :py:func:`log_model() <mlflow.spark.log_model>` methods that save Spark MLlib pipelines in MLflow model format.
 MLflow Models produced by these functions contain the ``python_function`` flavor, allowing you to load them as generic Python functions via :py:func:`mlflow.pyfunc.load_model()`.
+This loaded PyFunc model can only be scored with DataFrame input.
 When a model with the ``spark`` flavor is loaded as a Python function via :py:func:`mlflow.pyfunc.load_model()`, a new `SparkContext <https://spark.apache.org/docs/latest/api/python/pyspark.html#pyspark.SparkContext>`_